SoloProgrammer/SoloProgrammer/README.md

 ![logo](https://user-images.githubusercontent.com/76880102/157709681-304db8cb-e8b8-46b3-93a5-d37d4f40c698.PNG)

 <h3 align="center">
-  Not another typical web developer It's the one who crafts Responsive UI and Web Experiences with Next.js, Prisma, (...) with a powerful tool called
+  Not another typical web developer 👨‍💻 It's the one who crafts Responsive UI and Web Experiences that focuses on attention to detail 🌟 with Next.js, Prisma, (...) with a powerful tool called
-  Typescript
+  Typescript 💪
 </h3>

 <p align="left">